AI connectors

 GET /api/mcp returns 405 Method Not Allowed because HollyHR does not offer a

-server-to-client SSE stream on the first hosted surface.
-Clients should use
+server-to-client SSE stream on the hosted surface.
+Protocol 2026-07-28 is

 Protected-resource metadata is available at: